-- The Respondent has not been commonly known by the disputed domain name. - The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
+- The Respondent has not been commonly known by the disputed domain names; - The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
 The Respondent has no connection or affiliation with the Complainant whatsoever.
-On this record, Respondent has not been commonly known by the disputed domain name. - Furthermore, the domain name website has not been used for any legitimate or fair purposes.
+On this record, Respondent has not been commonly known by either of disputed domain names; - Furthermore, the domain name websites (with respect to both disputed domain names) have not been used for any legitimate or fair purposes.